pairing4good/gildedrose/readme.md

         return quality;
     }
    ```
-   By encapsulating this check before increasing quality together it makes this a single named reusable concept.
+   By encapsulating this check before increasing quality together it makes this a single, named, reusable concept.
    Run the tests and commit.

 **Outcome 2**: Pulling out private methods increased clarity within the code and started to paint a picture of the